ios-xr/telemetry-go-collector/README.md

   -encoding string
         expected encoding, Options: json,self-describing-gpb,gpb, needed only for grpc (default "json") -out string
-        output file to write to
+        output file to write to (default "dump_*.txt") -plugin_dir string
-  -port int
+        absolute path to directory for proto plugins -port int
         The server port to listen on (default 57400) -proto string